J535D165/recordlinkage/docs/index.rst

 	:hidden:

 	notebooks/classifiers.ipynb
-	notebooks/advanced_indexing.ipynb
+	notebooks/custom_algorithms.ipynb
 	performance.rst

 :doc:`notebooks/classifiers`
 	The full API reference of the Python Record Linkage Toolkit package is found here.

-:doc:`notebooks/advanced_indexing`
+:doc:`notebooks/custom_algorithms`
-	Are the built-in indexing algorithms not sufficient?
+	Are the built-in algorithms not sufficient?
 Build your own!

 :doc:`performance`
 	Improve the performance of your record linkage.